docmagician/Standardizing-Documentation-Terminology-with-GitHub-Copilot-Vale/SETUP.md

            ```sh
           curl -fsSL https://install.vale.sh | sh
 2. Create a Vale Configuration File ``(.vale.ini)``
-     - In the root directory of your repository (where your documentation files are stored), create a new file named .vale.ini.
+     - In the root directory of your repository (where your documentation files are stored), create a new file named ``.vale.ini``.
+     Example:
+       ```sh
+       📂 my-documentation-repo
+        ├── 📄 .vale.ini  ✅ (This is the file you created)
+        ├── 📂 .vale
+        │    ├── 📂 Styles
+        │         ├── Terminology.yml
+        ├── 📄 README.md
+        ├── 📄 guide.md
+        ├── 📄 install.md